jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 [Unofficial FIFA.com JSON API for Mobile Apps](http://live.mobileapp.fifa.com/api/wc/matches)  This is unofficial and I wouldn't be surprised if it is protected/unavailable soon.
 Until then its nice to see data straight from the source.
 Known endpoints: [matches](http://live.mobileapp.fifa.com/api/wc/matches), [teams](http://live.mobileapp.fifa.com/api/wc/teams) or detailed [match info](http://live.mobileapp.fifa.com/api/wc/match/300186492/en)

+[Wikipedia](http://www.wikipedia.org/) - has a lot of structured data.
+You can use their API to query then parse the data.
+It is very fragmented into specific pages making this a good source if you are looking for very specific team/player data.
+For example here is a table of Manchester United season results <http://en.wikipedia.org/wiki/List_of_Manchester_United_F.C._seasons>

+<a name="graveyard"></a>
+### Deprecated/Retired - "The Graveyard of APIs"

+[ESPN API](http://developer.espn.com/docs) has an API for registered users (free).
+You can get a list of all the players in the EPL.
+However they are very limited in their data.
+They restrict all fixtures and scores to "strategic partners."
+However, you can get lists of players and teams.
+The **Public API is being retired on Monday, December 8, 2014** [Read the announcement](http://developer.espn.com/blog/read/publicretirement)

+[StatsFC](https://statsfc.com/) used to have an restful JSON API of all EPL scores and fixtures.
+It was about $8 us dollars a month but was recently shut down.
+There is no doubt it was related to data rights.
+See their [official statement](https://statsfc.com/statements).

-Please let me know about your own data sources in the comments.
+Please let me know about your own data sources or add a pull request on [github](https://github.com/jokecamp/jokecamp.com/blob/master/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown).
 I have mainly search for EPL data and would love to add data from other leagues/competitions to the list.